moj-analytical-services/rpackage_training/README.md

 * **11.7** Run `devtools::test_coverage()` and inspect the output - the first time you run this you might be prompted to install the packages {covr} and {DT}.
 * **11.8** Add {covr} and {DT} to the Suggests field in your DESCRIPTION file.

-### Tests for the is friday function
+### Tests for the is Friday function

-A test (with one expectation) for the is friday function is given below.
+A test (with one expectation) for the is Friday function is given below.
 ```R
 test_that("is_friday works", {